JingwenGao-Gwen/Student-dashboard-demo/README.md

 The previous skill categories and course-skill matrix elements were largely designed manually.
 To support campus-wide expansion, the revised workflow separates competency analysis into two stages.

 First, `major_competency_identifier.skill` analyzes programme study schemes and identifies curriculum-supported competencies.
-It uses evidence from required courses, electives, streams, concentrations, capstones, internships, laboratories, practicums, and seminars.
-It distinguishes core, supporting, and optional specialization competencies without assigning a quantitative score to the programme itself.

 Second, major-level competencies are consolidated into school-level competency pools.
 Courses with valid outlines are evaluated against the competency pool associated with their offering school.
 The analysis uses course descriptions, learning outcomes, syllabi, assessment information, title signals, course-code signals, and matched outline evidence.

 The final analysis contains: